 - They can provide information on the American Council on Education college credit recommendations, the Montgomery GI Bill as well as the Post-9/11 GI Bill, and the United States Military Apprenticeship Program that will document skills acquired while on active duty.

-- Tuition Assistance, which offers training, experience, as well as opportunities that marines need to help achieve personal and professional goals.
+- USMC Tuition Assistance, which offers training, experience, as well as opportunities that marines need to help achieve personal and professional goals.

 - You will need to contact your Installation Education Service Officer to get started.